rovaughn/platform-docs/platform/manual/auth/authentication/providers/github.rst

 * **clientId**: The client ID obtained when creating the application.

 * **clientSecret**: The client secret obtained when creating the application.
-As you see in the above code snippet, client secret is a reference to a :ref:`hasura project secret <hasura-secrets-manual>` called ``auth.github.client_secret``.
+As you see in the above code snippet, the client secret is a reference to a :ref:`hasura project secret <hasura-secrets-manual>` called ``auth.github.client_secret``.
   To add your client secret to ``hasura project secrets``, run the following command from your project directory.

   .. code-block:: bash